awsom82/vedm/README.md

 # vedm

 `vedm` is a vedomosti.ru news client for the terminal.
-There's not much to this program code-wise, but this was a another happy surprise from GO as the XML parsing worked the first time.
+Project made for golang learning AND to give all posibility to read good newspaper for free.

+Enjoy it!

 Quick install: `go get github.com/awsom82/vedm`